MBush-96/DungeonKeeperTD/README.md

 # DungeonKeeperTD

 ## Overview
 You will be controlling the inside of a dungeon, while enemies try breach and get from the entrance doors all the way to the dungeons heart.
-If a enemy achieves their goal to get there, your dungeon heart will lose power.
+If an enemy achieves their goal to get there, your dungeon heart will lose power.
 If it is reduced to 0 you will lose.
 You can protect yourself by adding traps and buildings to fight off these enemies.
 However this costs gold which is only achieved by destroying a enemy.
 Some enemies may choose to go for your gold stash instead of your dungeon heart.

 ## Rules
 1. Enemies will enter the dungeon to attack your dungeon heart, if it is reduced to 0 you lose.